yalmip/yalmip.github.io/_posts/tutorials/2016-09-17-globaloptimization.md

 +   2 Finishing.
 Cost: -310 Gap: 0.96463%
 ````

-Quadratic equality constraints is a common reason for nonconvexity, but can also be dealt with using the global solver.
+Quadratic equality constraints is a common reason for nonconvexity, and can also be dealt with using the global solver.
 This can be used for, e.g., boolean programming (this is a very inefficient way to solve this simple MIQP and is only shown here to illustrate nonconvex equality constraints).

 ````matlab
 n = 10;